Reading the Word in the Light of the Gospel of Christ

 Phil 3(20) For our conversation is in heaven; from whence also we look for the Savior, the Lord Jesus Christ: (21) Who shall change our vile body, that it may be fashioned like unto his glorious body, according to the working whereby he is able even to subdue all things unto himself.

 Our conversation is in heaven.
-This is in contrast to “they set their minds on earthly things and their end is destruction.”
+This is in contrast to those that “set their minds on earthly things and their end is destruction.”
 The power by which He is able to subject everything to Himself and by which He will change our bodies is the resurrection power.
 Some translations say “Transfigure”.
 Everything we traffic in on this heavenly “menu” is heavenly.
 Our conversation is from heaven.
 That is the way we walk, but I like the fact that the word is “Conversation” because we have been talking about the language.
 The menu came from “heaven” and the food is only available for those seated in the heavenlies and have right to the feast.
 That is our conversation.
 It is from there that we look for the reality of the Christian life.
-We know that He is going to transfigure our vile body.
 Those who boast in their flesh and attainments in the flesh, he calls it “vile”.
 He is going to transfigure our vile body.
 That is the rapture.

 The rapture is the transfiguration of the church.
 Christ was transfigured on the mount (Mt 17:2).
 The glory that was in Him permeated His being from the inside so that they could see that glory shining out.
 We are going to be transfigured in the same way.
 The glory that is in our spirit is going to saturate and transform our body permanently and we will be manifested as the sons of God (Rom 8:19).
 A lot of people have rapture dreams where angels are picking them up.
 That is actually not the rapture.
 Angels will gather the elect at the end of the tribulation, but that is speaking of the Jews and the mortals that will inherit the kingdom (Mt 24:31).
 We will be transfigured.
 On the one hand, we will be “caught up” (1 th 4:17).
 On the other hand, we will be clothed with life (2 Cor 5:4).
 This is one event.
 This is the revelation of Jesus Christ in His church (1 Peter 1:13).
 I do not think the angels are going to have to “pick us up.”
 Jesus did not ascend in angels.
 He ascended in the cloud, the glory (Acts 1:9).
 So, will we.
 We will do it much faster.
 It will be a sudden shining of Christ, the day star rising in our heart (2 Peter 1:19) and radiating out from within us, transfiguring our body and changing it to the likeness of the body of His glory.
 We will be different forever and no longer have our vile body.
 So, there is no reason our mind on earthly things now and glory in our shame.
 We look for something from heaven.
 Yes, we have a foretaste of it as we talk about the “menu” and our conversation is from heaven.
 Then we will have a full taste!